vordonez6/shaping-quantum/content/braids/index.md

 ### Elementary Moves &amp; Braids {#elementary-moves-and-braids}

 Suppose we are given two n-braids in a cube.
-If performing elementary knot moves to the strings of each braid, such that the endpoints remain fixed and the strings remain in the cube, transforms one braid into the other, then the two n-braids are equivalent.
+If performing elementary knot moves to the strings of each braid (where the endpoints remain fixed and the strings remain in the cube) transforms one braid into the other, then the two n-braids are equivalent.

 The figure below shows an example of elementary moves being applied to (a) to demonstrate that it is the trivial 2-braid.

 <div class="centered_image">
-{{< paige/figure caption="Trivial 2-Braid" >}}
+{{< paige/figure caption="Trivial 2-Braid" identifier="fig-triv2braid">}}
 {{< paige/image alt="Landscape" breakpoints=true class="object-fit-cover rounded-4" fetchpriority="high" height="20rem" loading="eager" process="webp" src="./images/b4.svg" width="100%" >}}
 {{< /paige/figure >}}
 </div>